microsoft/FluidFramework/docs/content/docs/deep/container-and-component-loading.md

 ## Loading flow

-The Hosting Application is a webpage that loads a Fluid Container.
+The Hosting Application is a webpage that loads a Fluid container.
 This has also been referred to as a "Fluid Enlightened Canvas" and currently consists of: the Fluid preview app, Teams, Outlook, and a handful more.
-To load any Fluid Container, the Hosting Application needs the Fluid Loader Package.
+To load any Fluid container, the Hosting Application needs the Fluid Loader Package.
 This is a small package whose only responsibility is to load Fluid Containers.
 The Fluid Loader has no knowledge of the `ContainerRuntime` or `Component` specific code.